UA-SRC-data/srpdio/src/modules/README.md

 The counts are categorized by combinations of multipe factors.
 For example, under "POVERTY STATUS IN THE PAST 12 MONTHS OF INDIVIDUALS BY SEX BY EMPLOYMENT STATUS", there is a specific variable (B17005_004E) that is the number of people per census block group who have income in the past 12 months below poverty level, are male, and are in labor force (Estimate!!Total!!Income in the past 12 months below poverty level!!Male!!In labor force).

 We treat these factors as categorical qualities, subclasse of PATO:quality.
 We first made or imported classes for each axis of variation.
 For example, there is a quality "labor force status" with sub-classes "in labor force" and "not in labor force".
 Likewise, there is a quality "race or ethnicity" with subclasses for each of the categories used by ACS5 (e.g., WHITE ALONE HOUSEHOLDER, BLACK OR AFRICAN AMERICAN ALONE HOUSEHOLDER, AMERICAN INDIAN AND ALASKA NATIVE ALONE HOUSEHOLDER).
 For sex, we imported "phenotypic sex" from PATO, with its suclasses for "male" and "female".

 We also included some grouping categories, such as `age category`, `housing quality`, or `quality about a language spoken`.
 These grouping categories are used to logically define measurement datum classes that group together different data classes based on what they are about.
 This aids in browsing and searching.

+## Final variables
+The leaf nodes for all the variables are constructed using design patterns.
+See the readme file under src/pattern/acs5_variable_sheets
 -